Paul Turner (rugby union): Playing career

-He also played for Pontypool, Newbridge, Bedford and Sale FC.
-He represented Wales on 3 occasions and played for the Barbarians invitational side three times.
+He also played for Pontypool, Newport, Bedford and Sale.
+He represented Wales on three times and played for the Barbarians invitational side three times.

-Turner represented the Crawshays and the Penguins at the Hong Kong Sevens in 1985, 87 and 88 respectively.
+Turner represented Crawshays and the Penguins at the Hong Kong Sevens in 1985, 1987 and 1988.

 Coaching career

 Turner left Newport RFC and became player/coach at Sale FC in 1992, leaving in 1996 to join Bedford RFC as player/Head Coach, taking both clubs into the English Premiership during his tenure.
 In 1998/99 he joined Saracens as backs coach and then spent 2 seasons at Rugby Lions as player/coach, winning promotion to Division 1.
 In 2001 he left Rugby Lions to work under Philippe Saint-André at Gloucester, winning the inaugural Premiership Grand Final.
 He moved on to Harlequins as backs coach from 2002 to 2005.
 In 2005 he was appointed head coach for the Newport Gwent Dragons and he stepped down in February 2011.
 He was Magners league coach of the year for the 2010 season.
 In July 2011 he was appointed attack and skills coach at Wasps He is currently Head Coach at National 1 side Ampthill RFC.